ddri/bebop/docs/technical/database-schema.md

 ### Campaign

-The `Campaign` model represents content campaigns for organizing publishing.
+The `Campaign` model represents content campaigns for organizing publishing and orchestration.

 ```prisma
 model Campaign {